UNOMP/unified-node-open-mining-portal/README.md

 * Integration of [addie.cc](http://addie.cc) usernames for multiple payout type without using a public address that may/may not work with the coin (still not 100% committed yet, see Feature #7)

 * Upgrade codebase to operate in node v 0.12.
-Complete.
-If you run into problems, please open an issue.
+Multi-hashing module is still throwing fits.

 Usage
 =====